 January Travel Tips

 - Grandstand tickets for next year's Rose Parade go on sale in January, and the best seats will go fast.
 You can get your tickets at Sharp Seating.
-If you want to park your RV near the parade route, you'd better get busy making reservations in January before they're all filled up, too.
+If you want to park your RV near the parade route, get busy making reservations in January before they're all filled up, too.

 - As soon as restaurants are announced for Los Angeles Restaurant Week, start choosing them and making reservations.
-Use the guide to Los Angeles Restaurant Week to get oriented.